 How to Improve Indoor Air Quality in Houston & Katy, TX

-Indoor air quality is especially important for homeowners in Houston and Katy, TX, where high humidity, seasonal pollen, and extended cooling seasons can impact indoor comfort.
-Poor indoor air quality can lead to allergy symptoms, excess dust buildup, and reduced HVAC efficiency.
+Indoor air quality is crucial for homeowners in Houston and Katy, TX, where high humidity, seasonal pollen, and long cooling seasons affect indoor comfort.
+Poor air quality inside can cause allergy symptoms, excess dust, and less efficient HVAC systems.

-If you’re looking for ways to improve indoor air quality in your Houston or Katy home, here are practical steps you can take.
+If you want to improve the air quality in your Houston or Katy home, here are some practical steps to take.

 Why Indoor Air Quality Matters in Houston & Katy